ioannamanolopoulou/FairnessIHI/fairness.md

 ### Overview

-The aim of this training is to cover the basic principles of fairness in healthcare modelling and highlight aspects of fairness that Health Data Scientists need to be aware of in their own research.
+The aim of this training is to cover the basic principles of fairness and bias in healthcare modelling and highlight aspects of fairness that Health Data Scientists need to be aware of in their own research.

 ### Intended Learning Outcomes